christiespeich/Mooberry-Book-Manager/README.txt

 === Mooberry Book Manager ===
 Contributors: mooberrydreams
 Donate link: http://www.mooberrydreams.com/
-Tags: book, author, publisher, writer, books, writing, publishing, authors Requires at least: 3.8.0
+Tags: book, author, publisher, writer, books, writing, publishing, authors, library Requires at least: 3.8.0
-Tested up to: 4.1.1
+Tested up to: 4.2
-Stable tag: 1.2
+Stable tag: 1.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-An easy-to-use system for authors to add books to their Wordpress website.
+An easy-to-use system for authors.
 Add your new book to your site in less than 5 minutes.

 == Description ==

-Mooberry Book Manager is an easy-to-use system for authors to add books to their Wordpress website.
+Mooberry Book Manager is an easy-to-use system for authors to add books to their Wordpress websites.

 No coding is necessary to use Mooberry Book Manager.
 Adding books is as easy as filling out a form.
 Include as much or as little information as you want, including the book cover, links to purchase the book, reviews of the book, an excerpt, and more.